chrischank/Land-Cover-Change/README.md

 Some key features and folders to note:

 • Jupyter notebooks that demonstrate Part 1 (LCC analysis on a single area) and python script for Part 2 (batch processing).
-• A well-organized data folder structure adhering to the Kedro "Data Engineering Convention."
+• Data folder structure adhering to the Kedro "Data Engineering Convention."
 • Configuration options for local and base settings.
-• Documentation set up with Sphinx and examples for advanced usage.

-This README provides detailed instructions on how to get started, install dependencies, run Kedro pipelines, and work with notebooks.
+This README provides detailed instructions on how to get started, install dependencies, and work with notebooks.

 ---